Favorite Quotations ~ Willa Cather

 A child's attitude toward everything is an artist's attitude.

-One cannot divine nor forecast the conditions that will make happiness; one only stumbles upon them by chance, in a lucky hour, at the world's end somewhere, and holds fast to the days, as to fortune or fame.
+One cannot divine nor forecast the conditions that will make happiness.
+One stumbles upon them by chance, in a lucky hour, at the world's end somewhere, and holds fast to the days as to fortune or fame.